MindAnchor-Org/MindAnchor/README.md

 ## 📬 Contact

-For support or inquiries: liyakkathkhan.20220656@iit.ac.lk
+For support or inquiries: rafanliya@gmail.com or mindanchorapp@gmail.com

 ---